 To understand the context fully how you can use the set – $variable command in Bash scripts, here I have provided two examples for your perusal.
 Check these out.

-Example 1: Using of set – $VARIABLE in Bash Script
+1. Using “set – $VARIABLE” in Bash Script

 The set – $VARIABLE syntax allows you to set the positional parameters in a Bash script.
-Here in the below script, I will assign a string with the set – $VARIABLE command to give you a demonstration of it.
-This is a simple code, so you don’t worry about what comes next.
-Just follow the steps specified below.
+Follow the steps specified below assign a string with the set – $VARIABLE command:

 nano set_variable_1.sh